 The Celtic Druids, for whom we have limited historical information, arrived on the scene about 200BC, as much as 3,000 years after Stonehenge was first built.

-Jennifer Uzzell, a PhD student at Durham University who studies pagan religious experiences at ancient sacred sites such as Stonehenge, explained that it was not until the 18th century that anyone first connected the Neolithic stones to Druidry.
+Jennifer Uzzell, a PhD student at Durham University who studies pagan religious experiences at ancient sacred sites such as Stonehenge, explained in our Factsheet that it was not until the 18th century that anyone first connected the Neolithic stones to Druidry.

 William Stukeley (1687-1765), an Anglican cleric, physician and antiquarian, first popularised the idea that an ancient order of proto-Christian Druids had built Stonehenge.
 Although this was entirely untrue, it became “incredibly popular in the second half of the 18th century”, Uzzell said.
 “People started to build druidic follies on their own estates and this built into the idea of these wise philosopher ancestors, which people liked.”
 This was then adopted by a series of Christian masonic orders which used the stones sporadically for some rituals, although not as an alternative religion.